mogomaa79/CMU_bomb_lab/README.md

 ## Introduction

-The CMU Bomb Lab is a reverse engineering challenge where participants must defuse binary "bombs" by understanding and manipulating assembly code.
+The CMU Bomb Lab is a reverse engineering challenge where participants defuse binary "bombs" by understanding and manipulating assembly code.
 See "https://www.cs.cmu.edu/afs/cs/academic/class/15213-s20/www/recitations/recitation04-bomblab.pdf" for more information and helpful tips.
-This writeup outlines the process and tools used to successfully navigate the challenges.
+This writeup outlines the process and tools I used to successfully navigate the challenges.

 ## Tools